The best walks in the Lake District

 Difficulty: Intermediate

 No trip to the Lakes is complete without a quick blast up Cat Bells.
-This small peak overlooking Derwent Water provides stunning views of the northern Lakes and is a great introductory hill for beginners to sample their first small steps into mountain walking.
+This small peak overlooking Derwent Water provides stunning views of the northern Lakes and is a great introductory hill for beginners wanting to sample their first small steps into mountain walking.

-Get the Cat Bells digital route
+Get the Cat Bells digital route from OS Maps

-Distance: 8.35km / 5.18 miles**
+Distance: 10.5km / 6.5 miles

-Elevation Gain:** 813.83m
+Elevation Gain: 1130m

 Difficulty: Advanced

 This historic hulk of a mountain can be tackled via many routes, and on a fine day, the views from its 899m summit rival that of any in the Lakes.
-One superb option for a great mountain day out is the route from Seathwaite via a (usually) easy scramble up Sour Milk Gill path, over the summit of Green Gable and then down from the summit of Great Gable past Sty Tarn, and via the footpath following Taylorgill Force.

-Get the Great Gable digital route
+Get the Great Gable digital route from OS Maps

 Distance: 12.5km / 7.8 miles**